Article

 Social norms: Indonesians value community, harmony, and respectfulness in social interactions.
 Building personal relationships is crucial in both personal and professional settings, with a focus on kindness and courtesy.

-Religion: Islam is Indonesia’s most practiced religion, and the population is predominantly Muslim, but you'll find significant populations of Hindus, Christians, Buddhists, and others, reflecting a remarkable religious diversity.
-Respecting religious customs and dressing modestly, especially during religious celebrations or when visiting places of worship, can help blend in respectfully with the local communities.
+Religion: Islam is Indonesia’s most practiced religion, and the population is predominantly Muslim.
+However, there are significant populations of Hindus, Christians, Buddhists, and others, reflecting a remarkable religious diversity.
+Respecting religious customs and dressing modestly, especially during religious celebrations or when visiting places of worship, can help one blend in respectfully with the local communities.

 Climate: Indonesia, straddling the equator, boasts a tropical climate with two main seasons: the dry season (May to September) and the rainy season (October to April).
 Temperatures remain relatively constant year-round, averaging 25-30°C. High humidity levels are common, especially during the rainy season.

-Careful research and planning are essential for a smooth relocation if you're considering a move to Indonesia.
+If you’re considering moving to Indonesia, careful research and planning are essential for a smooth relocation.
 For extra support, Deel can assist organizations and their employees through the visa application process and help them find suitable insurance plans.

-Discover how Deel can help you obtain the necessary visa, or read the Deel blog for more information on relocating abroad.
+Discover how Deel can help you obtain the necessary visa with a free consultation.